+Winter bees are amazing.
 How do honey bees survive the winter?
-Many beekeepers lose their hives in the winter.
+Many beekeepers lose their bees in the winter.
 Depending on how cold it gets where you live, bees form a tight cluster to survive the winter.
-Here in Illinois it gets really cold and windy.
-And this time of the year, it is too cold to inspect our colonies.
-We can open them just for a minute to replace candy boards but for the most part the bees are on their own until late April.
+Here in Illinois it gets very cold and windy.
+And in the winter it is too cold to inspect our colonies.
+We can open them just for a minute to replace candy boards but for the most part the bees are on their own until April.

 Cold does not kill a healthy, populous colony.
 Usually beekeepers lose colonies during the winter from viruses that are spread by varroa mites.
 Other winter problems can be tracheal mites, nosema, pesticide build up in stored pollen, starvation or a failed queen.